mingcheung/neuron-selecting/README.md

-A method to defend adversarial examples.
+A method to defend against adversarial examples.